igstan/igstan.ro/posts/2013-06-08-dependencies-and-modules-in-scala.md

 This will still cause namespacing issues if a `CachingTeacherRepository` will declare an abstract `cache` member as well.
-It's actually the same problem that the cake patterns suffers from.
+It's actually the same problem that the cake pattern suffers from.
 You won't be able to provide different implementations for the same interface.

 A simple solution is to prepend, or append, the trait name to the member: